Pylons/pyramid/docs/narr/traversal.rst

     terminated, the first remaining path element is treated as the view name.

-    Any subseqent path elements after the view name are deemed the :term:`subpath`.
+    Any subsequent path elements after the view name are deemed the :term:`subpath`.
 The subpath is always a sequence of path segments that come from ``PATH_INFO`` that are "left over" after traversal has completed.
 For instance, if ``PATH_INFO`` was